mankek/Effort-Impact/README.md

 * When hovering on squares, their task info is displayed.
 When hovering on a color scale, the corresponding information for that color block is displayed.

+Downloading Task sheets

+* Clicking on the link at the top of the Instructions that says "Download Task Files" will download the Excel workbook that contains the task sheets (graphed, unassigned, and completed on different sheets).

 **Testing**

 For testing I used a suite of Postman request tests that test the application's ability to create a new file, add tasks,